TRHeliad/startup/README.md

 	- Data stored in MongoDB
 - API requests not related to user require an authentication token from logging in.
 Attempting to access the list related pages will redirect to home if not logged in.
 - User and list data is stored in MongoDB

+# WebSocket Deliverable
+- You can now share lists with other users using the button in the top right of the list page.
+This enables WebSocket update messages when multiple users are viewing the same list.
+- Backend listens to requests from the client and redirects some to other clients
+	- It receives `joinList` messages which will tell the server which connections to direct list-related messages to.
+	- It receives other messages related to list changes which it will then redirect to clients within that list group.
+- Frontend sends the `joinList` message and listens for list change messages
+	- When the WebSocket connection is made, the clint sends a `joinList` message to the server.
+	- The client sends messages `setAssignee`, `setIsDone`, and `addItem` for list changes.
+	- When the client receives these list change messages, it updates the data in the application interface.